wildonion/gem/README.md

 * updating [hyper](https://hyper.rs/) to latest version

-* HAProxy, k8s-ing docker containers in `docker-compose.yml` and CI/CD in `deploy.sh`, also update the image version inside each `Dockerfile`.
+* HAproxy, k8s-ing docker containers in `docker-compose.yml` and CI/CD in `deploy.sh`, also update the image version inside each `Dockerfile`.

 * all TODOs inside the app